playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ### Missing from the List {#awesome-windows}

 Didn't see your favorite utilities or tools?
-Unfortunately, I only can highlight a select few options.
+Unfortunately, I only can highlight a few options.
 That said, there's no shortage of utilities, tools, and customization options for Windows.
-A vast collection of utilities you're able to hunt through would be [the Awesome Windows list](https://github.com/Awesome-Windows/Awesome).
-At the time of writing, it includes over 300 programs with an explanation of what each of them is.
+A great collection of utilities to look through would be [the Awesome Windows list](https://github.com/Awesome-Windows/Awesome).
+At the time of writing, it includes over 300 programs with a short description and a link learn more.

 ## Microsoft Store {#microsoft-store}